cleste-pome/SparseMVC/README.md

 ## 1. Framework of SparseMVC

 <img src="images/sparsity_ratios.png" alt="SparseMVC" style="zoom:50%;" />
-Sparsity ratios across views in multi-view datasets. **Top box plot** illustrates the sparsity ratio distribution, which shows the median (orange line), interquartile range (box), and any outliers (points outside the whiskers). **Bottom bar plot**}presents the sparsity ratios for each view within each dataset.
+Sparsity ratios across views in multi-view datasets. **Top box plot** illustrates the sparsity ratio distribution, which shows the median (orange line), interquartile range (box), and any outliers (points outside the whiskers). **Bottom bar plot** presents the sparsity ratios for each view within each dataset.
 The cross-view sparsity ratios have been processed to improve visualization using the sigmoid function.

 <img src="images/SparseMVC_framework.png" alt="SparseMVC" style="zoom:50%;" />
 Overview of **SparseMVC**, a framework designed to address varying sparsity across views.